People who live in older houses who are worried about lead poisoning should not feel hopeless, according to Maine State Toxicologist Andrew Smith.

 There are steps to take that can sharply decrease the dangers, don’t necessarily require pricey remediation and are attainable for everyone, he said recently.

 “The issue is when the paint is chipping or there are abrasions,” Smith said.
 “But there’s a lot of pre-1950s housing in this state.
 There are a lot of kids in that housing.
 It’s entirely possible to live in a house with lead paint safely.”

 According to the Maine Center for Disease Control and Prevention, lead paint can be found in houses and buildings built before 1978, when lead-based house paint was banned in the United States.
 But it is most commonly found in homes built before 1950.
-It doesn’t take much dust from lead paint to seriously affect a child’s growth and development, and that’s why the state is aiming to provide free lead dust test kits and other information to all Mainers who want it.
+It doesn’t take much dust from lead paint to seriously affect a child’s growth and development.

 For families of children with elevated lead levels, the CDC does not leave them to their own devices.
 Smith said the agency offers to inspect the home for lead and then works on ways to help the families address the hazards.
 Some ideas to keep children safe from lead at home include: